dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleAdsSearchTaskPostRequestInfo.md

 > `optional` **location\_coordinate**: `string`

-Defined in: main.ts:61930
+Defined in: main.ts:61958

 GPS coordinates of a location
+optional field
-required field if you don’t specify location_name or location_code if you use this field, you don’t need to specify location_name or location_code
+if you use this field, you don’t need to specify location_name or location_code
 example:
 52.6178549,-155.352142
+Note: if you don’t specify location_name, location_code, or location_coordinate, the ads will be searched across all the available locations

 ***